-When viewed from the Dublin Road, the trees prevent any sense of a vista but instead provide for a tree lined Avenue.
+Description Sensitivity/Strategy

 13. Carrickmines

 This enclosure encompasses the area east of the Stepaside area and is bounded by the motorway to the north, the Glenamuck Road to the South and the Enniskerry Road to the west.
 The most dominant visual feature of this enclosure is the 50 acre Retail and employment node at the Carrickmines intersection of the M50.
 The former Ballyogan landfill which is ear marked for future development as a park is located at the edge of the built up area of Dún Laoghaire-Rathdown and functions as a buffer and green linkage between the built-up area of Leopardstown/Stepaside and the changing area of Kiltiernan.
 This enclosure is best viewed from a height adjacent to Dingle Glen pNHA.
 From this viewpoint one gets a clear view of the enclosure.
 The impact of the multitude of urban uses - the tiphead, retail park, pylons and houses on the landscape is evident.

-- This enclosure sits between the urban and the rural landscapes and is one that is undergoing rapid change as to accommodates new communities. - The future vision for this area offers an opportunity to enhance and restore a portion of the landscape as Jamestown park.
+This enclosure sits between the urban and the rural landscapes and is one that is undergoing rapid change as to accommodates new communities.
+The future vision for this area offers an opportunity to enhance and restore a portion of the landscape as Jamestown park.
 It is envisaged that ts area will serve as an amenity/recreation area for new communities at Stepaside and Carrickmines.
 To have regard to the policies and objectives of Kiltiernan/Glenamuck Local Area Plan 2013.
-In June 2018 this plan was extended for a further period up to and including September 2023. - To have regard to the recommendations and findings of the Historic Landscape Character Assessment for Kiltiernan.
+In June 2018 this plan was extended for a further period up to and including September 2023.
+To have regard to the recommendations and findings of the Historic Landscape Character Assessment for Kiltiernan.

 14.Cherrywood/Rathmichael

 This area was originally outlined in the Landscape Character Assessment Study as it was an area undergoing significant change with the introduction of the Luas B1 line and the development of the Cherrywood Science and Technology Park.
 This area is now subject to the Cherrywood Strategic Development Zone (SDZ) Planning Scheme which was adopted by An Bord Pleanála in April 2014.
 Development in this area will be in accordance with the adopted SDZ Planning Scheme.

-Ecological Network
+Appendix 9: Ecological Network

-10 Ecological Network
+9. Ecological Network

-10.1 Dún Laoghaire-Rathdown County Ecological Network Map
+9.1 Dún Laoghaire-Rathdown County Ecological Network Map

-10.1.1 Policy GIB23: County-Wide Ecological Network
+9.1.1 Policy GIB23: County-Wide Ecological Network